Alvaro-Kothe/Mushroom-Classification/README.md

 '
 ```

+The features and its possible values to be used in the API
+can be seen in [docs/data.md](docs/data.md).

 The response object is a json object with the probability of the mushroom be poisonous,
 the response for the object above is